Medicinal Garden

 Target system: Digestive System, Urinary System

-Use: Has antacid, astringent, and antiinflammatory properties.
-Mainly used for diuretic purposes.
-Will relax an overactive digestive system.
-Used for stomach acid reflux, heartburn, and hiatus hernias.
-Used for indigestive and diverticulitis.
-Helps with flatulence and cleansing urinary abnormalities.
-Used to treat summer diarrhea and fevers.
-Used for joint pain involving arthritis and rheumatism.
+Use: Meadow Sweet has antacid, astringent, and anti-inflammatory properties, but is mainly used for diuretic purposes.
+The plant will relax an overactive digestive system, making it useful for acid reflux, heartburn, hiatus hernias, indigestion, diverticulitis, flatulence, and summer diarrhea.
+It is also used for cleansing urinary abnormalities, treating fevers, and for joint pain involving arthritis and rheumatism.

 Preparation: Medicinal Parts- aerial parts.
-Made into tea.
+The plant is made into a tea.

 Mint